chvvkumar/SV241-Unbound/AscomAlpacaProxy/readme.md

         [INFO] Starting Alpaca API server on port 8081...
         ```
     *   You would then use that port in the URL: `http://localhost:8081/setup`

+## Telemetry & Logging

+The proxy driver includes a robust telemetry system that logs sensor data to CSV files and provides interactive visualization.

+### Automatic CSV Logging
+*   **Frequency:** Telemetry data is logged every 10 seconds (configurable).
+*   **Format:** Standard CSV files stored in `AscomAlpaca/logs/`.
+*   **Rotation:** Logs use a "Noon-to-Noon" rotation strategy.
+This means a single "night's" imaging session is contained in one file, even if it spans across midnight.
+A new file is created automatically at 12:00 PM local time.
+*   **Retention:** Old logs are automatically pruned.
+You can configure the number of nights to retain (default: 10) in the setup page.

+### Interactive Visualization
+The web interface features a built-in telemetry viewer:
+*   Click on any sensor value (Voltage, Current, Temp, etc.) in the **Live Telemetry** panel to open the history chart.
+*   **Interactive Chart:** Zoom and pan through the data to analyze power consumption or environmental changes over time.
+*   **Historical Data:** Use the dropdown menu in the modal to load and view data from previous recording sessions.

 ## Driver Installation